3manuek/3manuek/content/posts/2025-01/pgcat.md

 END;
 ```

-The way we connect to the sharded pool is by using the name as the database.
+The way we connect to the sharded pool is by using its name as the database (`shardpool` in this case).
 For instance, we can execute the test
 by issuing something like this (I'm using here Postgres.app for Mac, use your local binaries):

 ```bash